maxakuru/btkb/README.md

 2. Configure `G_DEVICE_MAC` and `G_DEVICE_NAME` in `/server/btkb_server.py`

+3. Configure `FIFO_OWNER_GID` and `FIFO_OWNER_UID` in `/server/fifo_client.py`
+These will become the FIFO's owner uid and gid, set to `None` to keep as root.

-3. Enable bluetooth if needed
+4. Enable bluetooth if needed
 ```sh
 sudo hciconfig hcio up
 ```

-4. Run the setup script (or set it up however you want)
+5. Run the setup script (or set it up however you want)
 ```sh
 /bin/bash setup.sh
 ```

-5. Pair your device
+6. Pair your device
 ```sh
 sudo /usr/bin/bluetoothctl
 ```